BrayanG26/Thematic-Classifier/README.md

 Depending if layer is polygon, point or polyline, the symbol is changed.
 And depending if the field used for render is domain or not, it choose between 'ClassBreaksRenderer' or 'UniqueValueRenderer'

 ##### Instructions
-You can clone the repositorie in widgets folder, in your aplicattion or project.
+You can clone the repositorie in widgets folder, in your application or project.
 Then, add it with the edition mode in WAB.

 The widget has been thought-out to work of this way.